on-demand-io/ondemand-api-client-go/README.md

 ## Use the library

-Some examples on how to use the client library is listed below:
+Some examples on how to use the client library are listed below:

 ### Initialise the API client